adroitwhiz/after-effects-to-blender-export/README.md

 #### Comp camera is centered

-If checked, the exporter will treat the center of the After Effects composition (half its width and heigh) as the 3D origin.
+If checked, the exporter will treat the center of the After Effects composition (half its width and height) as the 3D origin.
 This matches the Cineware option for using a centered comp camera, and if you select that option, you should check this box:

 ![Centered comp camera option](docs/ae-centered-comp-camera.png)